 WorkSource Montgomery (WSM) will coordinate career counseling services working closely with Montgomery County Public Schools (MCPS), Montgomery College (MC), The Universities at Shady Grove (USG), as well as business and community groups.

-Career Advisors will be located at all middle and high schools in MCPS.
+Career Coaches will be located at all middle and high schools in MCPS.
 They will meet with groups and individual students to ensure all students receive the minimum effective dosage for career management and self-advocacy.

-Career Advisors, and other partners will share and clarify information about future demands of work, expectations, and career opportunities with students and their families.
+Career Coaches, and other partners will share and clarify information about future demands of work, expectations, and career opportunities with students and their families.
 Students will learn more about existing options through a continuum of work based learning experiences.

-Career Advisors will provide supporting structures that continually engage students throughout their school experiences to strengthen their identity and develop lifelong career management skills.
+Career Coaches will provide supporting structures that continually engage students throughout their school experiences to strengthen their identity and develop lifelong career management skills.
 They will provide students with print materials, online resources, and approaches to do this.

-Career Advisors, and other partners will expand student opportunities such as on-site and off-site based models, and expand business engagements.
+Career Coaches, and other partners will expand student opportunities such as on-site and off-site based models, and expand business engagements.
 The goal is for students to “experience” work opportunities including career exploration labs, internships, apprenticeships, industry chats, and other models of career exploration.